dhelmrich/Synavis/README.md

 Synavis enables the coupling of simulation and ML tools to the Unreal Engine by leveraging PixelStreaming as data source.

+For testing purposes, I generally recommend the internal signalling server as it, moving forward, inherently more compatible than the PixelStreamingInfrastructure one.

 ## Progress so far

 This Project includes a bridging ability, coupling ability and some means of steering the framework.